ivancardenasm/color-util-hook/README.md

 # Color utils hook
-A hook that provides useful methods for color management.
+A react hook that provides useful methods for color management.